MultiSafepay/docs/content/getting-started/glossary/_index.md

 All information related to a single instance of products and/or services sold to a customer that is linked to one or more transactions.

 ### payment
 The industry and the product MultiSafepay sells.
 For customers: When you confirm to transfer funds.
+For merchants and collecting parties: when you receive funds.

 ### payment details
 The payment information for a specific customer, e.g. credit card number, CVC code.